 - Wash hands

-- Gather equipment and place on clean surface
+- Assemble equipment and place on clean surface

 - Position child either sitting or supine with head up at least 30 degrees